ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning: Heuristic Reward Formulations

 \subsection{Coverage-Based Reward $\mathcal{R}_{\text{coverage}}$}

 This reward evaluates how well the proposed regions align with task-relevant areas.
-It is defined in multiple modes: \begin{itemize} \item \textbf{Ground-truth mask coverage:} for binary mask $M \in \{0,1\}^{H \times W}$, we compute the average proportion of mask pixels covered:
+It is defined in multiple modes: \begin{itemize} \item \textbf{Mask density / region purity:} for binary mask $M \in \{0,1\}^{H \times W}$, we compute the fraction of pixels inside a proposed region that belong to the target mask:

 \item \textbf{Ground-truth box coverage:} we count how many ground-truth boxes have at least one matching predicted box (IoU $\geq \delta$), producing a coverage ratio:

 \item \textbf{Mask-to-mask alignment:} if both predicted and ground-truth masks are available, we compute Dice or IoU over the merged regions. \end{itemize}